isovalent/cilium-grafana-observability-demo/README.md

 ### jobs-app install

-Next we're going to deploy the jobs-app which includes a L7 CiliumNetworkPolicy so hubble will generate metrics based on the HTTP flows, and some optional support for for tracing.
+Next we're going to deploy the jobs-app which includes a L7 CiliumNetworkPolicy so Hubble will generate metrics based on the HTTP flows, and some optional support for for tracing.

 ```
 helm dep build ./helm/jobs-app